 I’ll be honest…I only ended up in Bucharest because getting a flight from Amman, Jordan to Tampa, Florida was downright impossible.
 However, a flight from Amman to Bucharest and Bucharest to Tampa was much easier.

 From Dracula’s Castle to wine tasting to exploring downtown, our 3 days in Bucharest, Romania turned out to be pretty amazing.
+We did a combination of day trips and exploring the city, so I feel like we got the best of both worlds.

 Ready to discover it for yourself?
 Here’s my ultimate guide to 3 days in Bucharest, Romania (plus day trips!)